CodeYourFuture/immersive-go-course/projects/http-auth/README.md

 ## Learning objectives:

-- Use Go's net/http package to build start a simple server that responds to local requests
+- Use Go's net/http package to build start a server that responds to local requests
-- Get to know HTTP GET and response codes
+- Make HTTP GET requests using cURL
-- Get familiar with cURL
+- Respond to HTTP get requests with relevant response codes from a Go server
 - Define URL, header, body and content-type
 - Accept parameters in via GET in the query string
 - Accept data via a POST request